KinaUna/Examplium/Documentation/Logs/ActivityLog.md

 Added new Issues templates for Epic, Story, and Task.
 Inspired by [TopCoder - Project Management on GitHub](https://www.topcoder.com/thrive/articles/project-management-on-github)

 Enable GitHub Pages, with Master branch and root directory as the source.

+Added standard templates for Bug reports, Feature requests.

+### New Epic in Issues

+Added an Epic for the startup project.